 It may have slightly divisive looks, but the versatile Doblo Cargo has been dubbed the Tardis of the small van world.
 There are four versions – the Cargo Van (standard length), Cargo Maxi (longer), Cargo High Roof and Cargo XL, which combines extra length with a high roof.
-Competitively priced and with a good range of petrol and diesel engines and impressive load-carrying credentials, there are also four trim levels.

 Here's What Car?’s verdict: "The Fiat Doblo Cargo has all the hallmarks of a quality small van.
 It drives well, can transport both volume and weight, but is let down by a tired and uninspiring interior."
 If you fancy something from Fiat, but smaller, then investigate the Fiorino.